Trace Beaulieu: Work after MST3K

 Beaulieu appeared as a semi-regular in Freaks and Geeks as the school's biology teacher, Mr. Lacovara.
 He also appeared in The West Wing episode "Bad Moon Rising".
 Beaulieu was a writer for America's Funniest Home Videos from 1998 to 2007.
 In 2002, he was the head writer, producer, and host of the pilot episode of the Animal Planet show People Traps.
 He has since starred in the 2010 computer game Darkstar: The Interactive Movie as first officer Ross Perryman.
 In 2013, he reprised his role as Crow for a brief cameo appearance in two episodes of the fourth season of Arrested Development, along with Joel.
 In 2015, Beaulieu appeared as ART in the Yahoo! original comedy series, Other Space.

 Outside of acting, Beaulieu also wrote the script for the one-shot comic book Here Come the Big People, published by Event Comics.
 In 2010, Beaulieu completed work on a children's poetry book, Silly Rhymes for Belligerent Children, a dark, twisted, humorous collection illustrated by Len Peralta.

 In 2014 Beaulieu released a musical short film entitled The Frank with the original MST3K cast, including Bill Corbett, who assumed the role of Crow after Beaulieu left MST3K.
 (Joel Hodgson appears in The Frank only as a voice-over, while a stand-in wears Joel's trademark red jumpsuit; Michael J. Nelson performs the same voiceover in the color version of "The Frank" available as a DVD extra.)

 Beaulieu appeared on Ken Reid's TV Guidance Counselor podcast on June 16, 2016.

-Beaulieu is currently the co-host of the comedic podcast on the Last Podcast Network, Movie Sign with the Mads, with Frank Conniff and Carolina Hidalgo where they discuss current and classic movies.
+Beaulieu was the co-host of Movie Sign with the Mads on the Last Podcast Network with Frank Conniff and Carolina Hidalgo from 2016 until 2020.
+They discussed current and classic movies.